zaiisao/Documentation/en/Agora Platform/token.md

 title: Set up Authentication
 description:
 platform: All Platforms
-updatedAt: Tue Sep 10 2019 08:57:58 GMT+0800 (CST)
+updatedAt: Tue Sep 10 2019 08:58:08 GMT+0800 (CST)
 ---
 # Set up Authentication
 We understand that security is a vital consideration when you integrate real-time communications into your application.
-To help you build an application that meets your security requirements, the Agora SDK provides two security mechanisms:
+To help you build an application that meets your security requirements, the Agora SDK provides two authentication mechanisms:

 * For low-security requirements, use an App ID for authentication.
 * For high-security requirements, use a dynamic key for authentication (recommended).